speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Memory Management.md

 - Pages can be mapped into **non-contiguous frames**
 - **Page table** is kept in main memory.
 - **Page-table base register (PTBR)** points to the page table
+  - 빨리 찾아가기 위함

 - **Page-table length register (PTLR)** indicates size of the page table
   - Rarely does a process use all its address range
+  - entry 갯수를 줄이기 위함
-- In this scheme every data/instruction access requires two memory  accesses(-> 성능 저하).
+- In this scheme every data/instruction access requires two memory  accesses( -> 성능 저하).
   One for the page table and one for the data/instruction.
-- The two memory access problem can be solved by the use of a special fastlookup hardware cache called associative memory or translation lookaside buffers (TLBs)
+- The two memory access problem can be solved by the use of a special fastlookup hardware cache called **associative memory** or translation lookaside buffers (**TLBs**)

-- Some TLBs(Translation Lookaside Buffer) store **address-space identifiers (ASIDs)** in each TLB entry
+- Some **TLBs**(Translation Lookaside Buffer) store **address-space identifiers (ASIDs)** in each TLB entry
   - uniquely identifies each process to provide address-space protection for that process
-    - Otherwise need to flush at every context switch
+    - (context switching 시에)Otherwise need to flush at every context switch
 - TLBs typically small (64 to 1,024 entries)
 - On a TLB miss, value is loaded into the TLB for faster access next time
   - Replacement policies must be considered